ESTABLISHING MEANINGFUL RELATIONSHIPS FOR BETTER HEALTH OUTCOMES

 People with a mobile number were 2x as likely to transfer as those with a landline.
 This taught us that we should be capturing mobile numbers when people are visiting the ED.

-Several key findings emerged as a result of this ED mitigation program.
+Several key findings emerged as a result of this ED mitigation program, including an astounding 13:1 ROI.
 The sooner a patient was contacted after their visit to the ED, the more likely they were to schedule an appointment with a PCP.